Graduate School

 The John Carter Brown (JCB) Library fellow should have a dissertation topic that relates to the early history and culture of the Americas and whose research and writing would benefit from privileged and sustained access to the resources of the John Carter Brown Library, one of the world’s most renowned collections of early Americana.
 While primarily engaged in dissertation research, fellows are expected to collaborate closely with leading curatorial experts on a Library project and be active and engaged members of the international community of scholars in residence at the Library.
 Fellows are appointed to a half-time proctorship both semesters.
 Applicants may be invited for an interview.

-Joukowsky Institute for Archeology and the Ancient World is able to host up to two fellows.
+Joukowsky Institute for Archeology and the Ancient World is able to host one fellow.
 The contact person for this program is Sarah Sharpe.

 The Joukowsky Institute for Archaeology and the Ancient World welcomes students from a wide range of fields to join in and extend our interdisciplinary conversations and scholarship.
 Any student who sees a compelling connection between research interests and a relevant aspect of material culture studies is encouraged to apply.
 They are looking for applicants who make a persuasive case for how their disciplinary perspectives and skill sets would mesh with, diversify, and enhance Institute events, exhibit space, and/or teaching.
 While some familiarity with either material culture or the Mediterranean, whether in the distant or recent past, is encouraged as a shared basis for interdisciplinary dialogues, they welcome and indeed look for other disciplinary backgrounds in, for instance, visual arts, anthropology, public humanities, environmental studies, theater, materials engineering, and many others.